 The area of specialization is a narrower field within the context of the disciplinary emphasis.
 Some examples of these areas are microbial community ecology, ecosystem function, arthropod population and community ecology, biological control of arthropods, arthropod biodiversity science, American environmental history and policy, international forest management, biogeochemistry, Mediterranean grassland ecosystems, remote sensing, and forest management, to name a few.

-Prospective graduate students are encouraged to contact directly a potential PhD mentor prior to the application deadline and if possible, to visit the campus, department, and graduate program.
+Prospective graduate students are encouraged to contact a potential PhD mentor directly prior to the application deadline.
+If possible, prospective graduate students should plan to visit the campus, department, and graduate program.
 As part of their application, each student will be asked to identify one of the three disciplinary emphases (ecosystem sciences, organisms & environment, and society & environment) most closely associated with her/his interests.
 If you have questions about which emphasis to choose, please ask your prospective mentor.
 It is not uncommon for students in ESPM to be co-mentored by two professors, often with different disciplinary emphases.
 The area of specialization is determined after entry into the program, in consultation with the guiding committee and PhD mentor.

 Source: Berkeley Academic Guide